cython/cython/docs/src/userguide/language_basics.rst

   .. note:: Pointers to functions are currently not supported by pure Python mode.
 (GitHub issue :issue:`4279`)

-* If the returning type of a ``cdef`` function with ``except *`` or ``@cython.exceptval(check=True)`` is C integer, enum, float or pointer type, Cython is calling :c:func:`PyErr_Occurred` only when dedicated value is returned instead of checking after every call of the function.
+* If the returning type of a ``cdef`` function with ``except *`` or ``@cython.exceptval(check=True)`` is C integer, enum, float or pointer type, Cython calls :c:func:`PyErr_Occurred` only when dedicated value is returned instead of checking after every call of the function.

 * You don't need to (and shouldn't) declare exception values for functions